What is the mind?

 To mistake the unreal for the real and the real for the unreal is a terrible condition that distorts our perception and response to everything we encounter, both inwardly and outwardly, including our own self.
 Such a condition is absolutely hopeless in and of itself.
 It is not something that can be turned back on itself for alleviation or extrication.
 It will lead to nothing but increasing distortion.
 It must be either destroyed or thoroughly cast off.

 As the individual consciousness evolves and becomes further entangled in this mess, there are moments when it is put into total or partial abeyance through outer influences such as the holy atmosphere of a sacred place, person, or object.
 Words sometimes momentarily shock the individual out of the grip of this dynamic ignorance.
 Whatever the nature of the outer force or the length of its duration, this clearing away of the mist of delusion cannot be permanent.
 Consequently such events are almost always completely useless, and many times are taken up by the deluded mind and distorted for further involvement in illusions.
 In time, however, the memory of those moments persists and becomes a stimulus from which arises the desire to escape the nets of delusion.
 For a while that, too, is of little meaning, for the deluded person begins wandering about seeking external factors to free him from his darkness.
 This is understandable since his moments of temporary sanity have usually come from external contact of some kind.
 After a while he either gives up or intuits that freedom must occur from within.
 Then the hope of freedom dawns.
-Once the understanding that meditation is the key to the prison is established in his consciousness, then his escape is assured–though he will no doubt have to wander down the byways of worthless (or even destructive) meditation teachers and practices before hitting on the real road out of the tangle.
-But once he does start on the road it is only a matter of…not time, but eternity.
+Once the understanding that meditation is the key to the prison is established in his consciousness, then his escape is assured, though he may then have to wander down the byways of worthless (or even destructive) meditation teachers and practices before hitting on the real road out of the tangle.
+But once he does start on the road it is only a matter of not time, but eternity.

 False experience

-“To see the essence in the unessential and to see the essence as unessential….”
+To see the essence in the unessential and to see the essence as unessential.
 These words are frightening, for they express an actual experience on the part of the wanderer, not just some crack-brain ideas or concepts held only in the intellect.
 All of us consider that we know something when we have experienced it.
-So many firm-binding illusions have arisen from our own wrong-seeing.
+So many firmly-binding illusions have arisen from our own wrong-seeing.
 “I know it for myself” is often nothing more than the raving of the strait-jacketed ego.
 And things can get worse.
-Illusions of “truth” and “enlightenment” abound in the world of the “awakened” unawakened.
+Illusions of truth and enlightenment abound in the world of the “awakened” unawakened.
 And as Buddha points out, we cannot get to the perception of reality as long as these errors exist.

 Wrong intent

-In the seventh chapter of the Bhagavad Gita Krishna lists four kinds of spiritual seekers: “The world-weary, the seeker for knowledge, the seeker for happiness and the man of spiritual discrimination.”
+In the seventh chapter of the Bhagavad Gita (7:16) Krishna lists four kinds of spiritual seekers: “the suffering (distressed), the seekers of knowledge, the seekers of wealth and the wise.”
 The first he calls artas: one who is aware of a sense of loss or emptiness, who is aware of oppressions inner and outer, and who is suffering from it all.
 The second is jijnasus: one who desires to know, to gain knowledge.
 The third he calls artharthi: one who wishes to attain the summun bonum of life in the form of Highest Truth.
 The fourth is the pure jnani: one who is a man of wisdom, who seeks not to either gain something or be divested of something, who is not motivated by desire or aversion, but aims for the entrance into his essential nature.
-Who seeks for What IS for Itself alone.
+He seeks for What IS for Itself alone.

 Now if we look closely we will see that these four types embody the Four Aryan Truths enunciated by Buddha.
 The first is aware of suffering; the second knows that suffering has a cause and wants to know what to do about it; the third knows that the cessation of suffering is possible and is the paramartha–the highest aim and attainment–for all beings; and the fourth has known the way to end suffering and looks to that goal alone, knowing that knowledge (jnana) alone is the way to the goal.